dscc-admin-ch/lomas/docs/concepts/architecture-overview.md

 The server is implemented in a micro-service architecture and is thus split into multiple parts:

 - The client-facing HTTP server (which we call server for brevity) handles incoming requests and manages the administration database (Python Shelf).
-- The administration database: as stated above, it is directly managed by the server and persisted on local disk (Python Shelf).
-The database serves as a repository for users and metadata about the datasets.
+- The administration database: as stated above, it is directly managed by the server and persisted on local disk (Sqlite3).
+The database serves as a repository for users, metadata about the datasets and tracks jobs (pending, ongoing and completed).
 User-related data include access permissions to specific datasets, allocated and used DP-budgets as well as query archives (past executed queries and their result).
 User role is also stored in the database (ie. admin or standard user).
 Dataset-related data includes information such as dataset names, links to credentials for accessing the sensitive datasets and dataset metadata for DP-related operations.
 - The workers run user queries.
+Workers poll the server for pending jobs and return them once completed.
+The server serves admin and worker endpoints on a separate port.
 - The admin dashboard provides a graphical interface for Lomas administrators to interact with the server.
 User creation, budget updates as well as dataset updates can all be executed through the dashboard.
 - Telemetry: All components send metrics and logs to Opentelemetry-collector.
 The Grafana dashboard can be used to visualize the collected data.